Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes

 First of all, it consists of a structure on $S$ of a \emph{$\Delta$-complex} (as defined in \cite[\S 2.1]{H}), which is a generalisation of a simplicial complex allowing the simplices not to be embedded, and allowing several simplices with the same boundary.
 We require that $p,q,$ and $r$ are vertices.
-This induces a $\Delta$-complex structure on $\widetilde S$.
+We pull back the $\Delta$-complex structure on $S$ to a $\Delta$-complex structure on $\widetilde S$.